lanhamt/switch-scheduling/README.md

 (or wherever you choose) and then cloning this repo and the sim repo into it.

+You will need to install the following dependencies: build essentials (gcc, make, etc), matplotlib, python (installed for most linux distros), and any related dependencies specific to your system.

 ```
 $ cd new_dir  # your new dir
 $ git clone git@github.com:lanhamt/switch-scheduling.git